Alexei Ivanov (serial killer): Arrest, trial and imprisonment

 A few days after Litvinenko's disappearance, Ivanov was detained as a suspect.
-Initially, he admitted to driving her on that night, but claimed that his taxi had broken down along the Pashinsky Crossing.
+Initially, he admitted to driving her on that night but claimed that his taxi had broken down along the Pashinsky Crossing.
 Impatient, Litvinenko then told him she would travel the rest of the way on foot, disappearing into the night.
 His story wasn't believed by investigators, who asked him to provide a saliva sample.
 Two weeks after Litvinenko's disappearance, her family and numerous volunteers were searching around Novosibirsk when they stumbled upon dismembered human remains out in the woods.
-Although they were unrecognizable at first glance, they were later determined to be Litvinenko's, and the clothes examined for any traces left by the offender.
+Although they were unrecognizable at first glance, they were later determined to be Litvinenko's, and the clothes were examined for any traces left by the offender.
 Much to the authorities' delight, Ivanov's DNA matched that found on the victim's clothing, and when confronted with the evidence, realising there was no way out, he confessed to the murder.
 To their shock, however, he named an additional three victims killed over the past several months, showing the burial sites for each during the investigative experiments.
 Thanks to his confessions, he exonerated another man who was suspected and arrested for one of the killings.

 When questioned about the reasons for the murders, Ivanov cited his wife's betrayal as his breaking point, for which he developed a hatred towards women and a desire to "keep the city's moral purity."
-Due to the similarities of his killings and the then-unsolved murders of 17 prostitutes in the city, dating back to 1998, Ivanov was briefly considered a prime suspect, but later ruled out.
+Due to the similarities of his killings and the then-unsolved murders of 17 prostitutes in the city, dating back to 1998, Ivanov was briefly considered a prime suspect but later ruled out.
 In subsequent psychiatric evaluations, Ivanov was diagnosed as suffering from sexual sadism disorder, but was found competent to stand trial.
 During the proceedings, Ivanov claimed that he had wanted to decapitate one of the victims' heads and send it anonymously to his wife, with a threatening letter saying "You're next.", and claimed that if he weren't stopped, he would continue on killing.
 For his crimes, he was convicted and sentenced to life imprisonment in a penal colony.